ros-controls/ros2_control_demos/robot_6_dof/README.md

 * The `axis` tag species the joint's axis of rotation.
 If the meshes were process as described previously, then the axis value is always `"0 0 1"`.
 * The `limits` tag specifies kinematic and dynamics limits fo the joint.
 * The `ros2_control` tag specifies hardware configuration of the  robot.
 More specifically, the available state and command interfaces.
 The tag has two required attributes: name and type.
 Additional elements, such as sensors, are also included in this tag.
-* The `hardware` and `plugin` tags instruct the ROS 2 control framework to dynamically load a hardware driver conforming to `HardwareInterface` as a plugin.
+* The `hardware` and `plugin` tags instruct the ros2_control framework to dynamically load a hardware driver conforming to `HardwareInterface` as a plugin.
 The plugin is specified as ` <{Name_Space}/{Class_Name}`.
 * Finally, the `joint` tag specifies the state and command interfaces that the loaded plugin is will offer.
 The joint is specified with the name attribute.
 The `command_interface` and `state_interface` tags specify the interface type, usually position, velocity, acceleration, or effort.

 The complete URDF for the robot in this tutorial is available [here](robot_description/urdf/robot_6_dof.urdf).

 ## Writing a hardware interface
-In ROS 2 control, hardware system components are integrated via user defined driver plugins that conform to the `HarwareInterface` public interface.
+In ros2_control, hardware system components are integrated via user defined driver plugins that conform to the `HarwareInterface` public interface.
 Hardware plugins specified in the URDF are dynamically loaded during initialization using the pluginlib interface.
 In order to run the `ros_2_control_node`, a parameter named `robot_description` must be set.
-This normally done in the ROS 2 control launch file.
+This normally done in the ros2_control launch file.

 The following code blocks will explain the requirements for writing a new hardware interface.